HumanSignal/label-studio/docs/source/guide/install_enterprise_k8s.md

 ```
 3. Update your `lse-values.yaml` file with your newly-created Kubernetes secret:

+!!! note
-> In the case if you're using self signed certificates that host cannot verify you have to set `redisSslCertReqs` to `None`
+    If you are using self-signed certificates that the host cannot verify, then you have to set `redisSslCertReqs` to `None`.

 ```yaml
 global: